jessiewuwu/ph2-pA-week-1-passion-project/README.md

 5.  `be shotgun`

+6. Log in as a volunteer to rate dogs: username: mish, password: michelle
+7. Log in as an admin to create, edit, delete a dog's profile: username: admin, password: amadou
+8. If both fail, the login info is in my seeds file.

 ### AHA Moments

 1. When you click on a checkbox form, the params value gets passed as "on".
 I spent a long time trying convert "on" to return a true value so that it could meet the t.boolean value for personality attributes Rating table.
 In the end, I decided to change t.boolean to be t.string so that it'd accept and update_attributes to "on".